 If you’re a total newbie to the world of photography, taking a couple of classes might be useful.
 If you know your way around a DSLR camera, you’ve got all the tools you need … well, almost all of them.

-Expect to Invest in Good Equipment
+Invest in Good Camera Equipment

 While your iPhone might take pretty good pictures, they aren’t the high-resolution images you’ll need to succeed as a car photographer.
 If you don’t already have a good camera, expect to spend some serious coin on the equipment you’ll need.
 You might even want more than one — a camera for still shots and one for motion, or one that is designed for low-light photography so you don’t wash out the colors of a car with the camera flash.